St George's Circus: History

-The St George’s Fields (Surrey) Improvement Act 1812 required that all new building around the circus should have concave fronts and should be consistent with a minimum diameter across the Circus of 240 ft.
+The St. George's Fields (Surrey) Improvement Act 1812 (52 Geo.
+3. c. ccxi) required that all new building around the circus should have concave fronts and should be consistent with a minimum diameter across the Circus of 240 ft.
 It also specified that no houses "inferior to the 3rd building rate should be erected on the frontages of Borough Road and St. George’s Circus".

 Following the construction of Waterloo Bridge, Waterloo Road was also cut through to terminate nearby, but this was not part of the original formal layout.
 Following the growth of nearby industry, and the construction of a railway viaducts by the London, Chatham and Dover Railway in the 1860s bringing noise and smoke pollution, the area become less popular as a middle class residential suburb.
 The surrounding streets contain a number of social housing estates constructed by the City of London Corporation and Peabody Trust, dating from the Victorian era to the 1950s.

-St George's Circus was the location of a tube station on the abortive City & Brixton Railway, which was authorised by the City & Brixton Railway Act 1898 but which was never built.
+St George's Circus was the location of a tube station on the abortive City and Brixton Railway, which was authorised by the City and Brixton Railway Act 1898 (61 & 62 Vict. c. lx) but which was never built.

 The south side of the circus was originally occupied by the School for the Indigent Blind.
 This was reconstructed and enlarged in the 1830s, but subsequently moved out of London.
 The site is now occupied by a brick building of 1901 on the same scale as the adjacent terraces.
 This conceals the subsurface depot for London Underground's Bakerloo line.

 In 1900 a replica of the obelisk was placed in Brookwood Cemetery to mark where human remains from the crypt of St George the Martyr Southwark were reburied in 1899.
 Located on St. George the Martyr Avenue in plot 81 in the South side of the cemetery, this replica has subsequently toppled due to the subsidence of the remains beneath it.